IngestAI/deepmark/README.md

 According to <a href="https://hbr.org/2023/06/managing-the-risks-of-generative-ai" target="_blank">recent HBR report</a>: Generative AI cannot operate on a set-it-and-forget-it basis — the tools need constant oversight.

-Although assessment metrics are clearly defined and intrinsic metrics are normally assessed almost instantly when an LLM model is released, there’s no available tools (open-source or proprietary) that enable developers to seamlessly make task-specific (intrinsic) assessments.
-The only solution close to it is the LangChain LangSmith but it is a low-code library, which is still in closed beta and is not mature enough to provide comprehensive metrics that are essential for adoption.
+Although assessment metrics are clearly defined and intrinsic metrics are normally assessed almost instantly when an LLM model is released, there’s no available tools (open-source or proprietary) that enable developers to seamlessly make task-specific (intrinsic) assessments on their unique data.
+The only solution close to it is the LangChain LangSmith, which is still in closed beta and is not mature enough to provide comprehensive extrinsic metrics that are essential for adoption.

-In summary, organizations need to be able to assess AI models on their own data to deliver verifiable results that balance accuracy, precision, recall (the model’s ability to correctly identify positive cases within a given dataset), and reliability, as models can produce different answers to the same prompts, impeding the user’s ability to assess the accuracy of outputs.
+In summary, organizations need to be able to assess LLM models on their own data to deliver verifiable results that balance accuracy, precision, recall (the model’s ability to correctly identify positive cases within a given dataset), and reliability, as models can produce different answers to the same prompts, impeding the user’s ability to assess the accuracy of outputs.

 # Our Solution

-To address this challenge of reliability, IngestAI Labs has developed the Deepmark AI - a benchmarking tool, that enables assessment of several large language models (LLM) on various extrinsic (task-specific) metrics on your own data.
+To address this challenge of reliability, we (IngestAI Labs) have developed Deepmark AI - a benchmarking tool that enables assessment of large language models (LLM) on various extrinsic (task-specific) metrics on your own data.
 It has pre-built integration with leading Generative AI APIs such as GPT-4, Anthropic, GPT-3.5 Turbo, Cohere, AI21, and others.

 Current GenAI (LLM) Assessment Metrics